Postpartum Doula Services with Marlee

-We can provide in-home support for:
+I can provide in-home support for:

 - Breastfeeding, including latch and positioning options

-- Pumping and washing pump parts
+- Guidance with pumping and washing pump parts

 - Helping to identify a type of bottle that will work for your baby

-- Teaching paced bottle feeding to promote an easier transition back and forth from breast to bottle s
+- Teaching paced bottle feeding to promote an easier transition back and forth from breast to bottle

 Can you help with sleep issues?

 Yes!
-We love working with families to help parents and babies alike get more sleep.
+I love working with families to help parents and babies alike get more sleep.
 We can talk about the challenges you're facing, brainstorm some strategies, and make a plan to give them a try.
-From working on the differences between a baby's daytime naps and nighttime sleeping to helping parents develop their own napping techniques, we love helping families make progress toward restful sleep for everyone.
+From working on the differences between a baby's daytime naps and nighttime sleeping to helping parents develop their own napping techniques, I love helping families make progress toward restful sleep for everyone.

-Other ways we can help with sleep:
+Other ways I can help with sleep: